bryanh210/100_days_of_code/README.md

-# 90_days_of_code
-Documenting my 90 days of coding where I review Javascript, React & Redux, Node.js as well as Algorithm
+# 100 Days of Code
+From July -> November 2017, I am doing a 100 day of code challenge where I review knowledge on Javascript, ES6, React, Redux and React Native.
+Topics covered so far:
+Quick revision of Javascript
+Git
+The "this" keyword
+ES6
+React